 Arizona Treefrog

-The Arizona treefrog is a small, bright green or brown to copper frog. and green or brown.
+The Arizona treefrog is a small, bright green or brown to copper frog.
 It features smooth skin, toe pads, mildly webbed hind feet, and a dark eye stripe extending from snout to groin.

 • Common Name: